NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 I didn't cover branches above because compared to many teams, we very rarely use them.
 Most commits are on `master`.
 Generally, we branch for only one of a few reasons:

 - A developer is new, and early on we want code reviews
-- A developer is working on a big (or risky) feature, and wants a one-off code review
+- A developer is working on a big (or risky) feature and wants a one-off code review
 - Several developers are working on a big feature

 Other than the (generally rare) cases above, almost all commits are directly to `master` and deployed soon after.
 We don't like a big build queue.
 This encourages us to make small to medium size commits often and deploy often.
 It's just how we choose to operate.
 I'm not recommending it for most teams or any teams for that matter. *Do what works for you*.
 This is simply what works for us.